International Women's Day: 1996

+Students from the Women's Group of Glasgow University Student Representative Council temporarily renamed a number of the university buildings to honour famous Glasgow women, so that the Adam Smith building was rechristened the Frances McPhun building, the building named after Sir William Pearce became the Marion Gilchrist building and the Boyd Orr building transformed into the Mary Hamilton building.

+In addition, the Joseph Black building was rechristened the Mary Fairfax Sommerville building.

 2003

 On International Women's Day in 2003, Marcheline Bertrand and John Trudell produced a benefit concert for Afghan women refugees in conjunction with the United Nations High Commissioner for Refugees.

-2006

-On 8 March 2006, in Copenhagen, a dildo was attached to the hand of the statue The Little Mermaid, green paint was dumped over it, and the date March 8 was written on it.
-It is suspected that this vandalism was connected with International Women's Day, as the day is on March 8.

 2008

 Until June 2018, Saudi Arabia was the only country in the world in which women were forbidden from driving motor vehicles.
 A film of Saudi woman Wajeha al-Huwaider driving on International Women's Day 2008, which she did in honor of the day and in protest of the ban on women driving, attracted international media attention.

 2009

 Sara Azmeh Rasmussen became well known in Norway when she set fire to a veil on International Women's Day 2009.
 This gained international attention.
 During the symbolic action, Azmeh Rasmussen was bombarded with snowballs.
 She subsequently received death threats and hate emails.